Is the word “Marijuana” Racist?

 He was assisted by known racist William Randolph Hearst, who ran his version of The National Enquirer as a pulpit to spread lies.
-At the time, the country was also profoundly racist and inclined to believe cooked up tales of sexual impropriety and hedonistic frenzy.
+At the time, the country was also profoundly racist and inclined to believe cooked-up tales of sexual impropriety and hedonistic frenzy.
 The stigma this created is still fought today.
-Even before The Marijuana Tax Act, cannabis was conjoined with criminal activity.
+Even before Cannabis SIn Tax, cannabis was conjoined with criminal activity.
 Many touring jazz musicians were African American and associated with its use.
 This led to continued harassment and massive incarceration, the legacy of which is self-evident.

 The Failed War on Drugs

 The failed war on drugs and prisons crowded with non-violent drug offenders are not things of the past.
 Even in states where the plant is recreationally legal, the number of raids, arrests, and ruined lives proves this fact.
 According to Way of Leaf, there is a cannabis bust every 48 seconds in America.
 The arrests are still heavily skewed towards people of color.
 According to NORML, “In every single state, Black people were more likely to be arrested for marijuana possession, and in some states, Black people were up to six, eight, or almost ten times more likely to be arrested.”